 If a student loses his/her room or hall key during the semester, he/she must notify the resident director immediately.
 CTS will assess a $15 fee for reprinting a lost key card.
 The resident director will assess a fee of $25 for a new room (physical) key and $50 for a new hall (physcial) key; replacement of both keys is mandatory.
 Any student found with an unauthorized or duplicated key will be subject to a fine of $100 and disciplinary action.

-In order to participate in any aspect of the housing selection process, students must be registered as full-time for the fall semester and pay a housing deposit.
+In order to participate in any aspect of the housing selection process, students are asked to register as full-time for the fall semester and pay a housing deposit.
 If a particular step of the housing process takes place before a student’s registration period has ended, the requirement to be registered as a full-time student is waived.
 Applications will not be accepted after deadlines.
 Information about the housing selection process will be distributed in February.

 The housing selection process consists of four steps: Off-campus applications, special accommodations applications, apartment/The Village applications and the housing lottery.
 Dates are subject to change.
 Final dates will be communicated via email.